Citizenship - Attorneys in Frankfurt

 The most common reason for acquiring German citizenship is descent from German ancestors.
 Many events in the life of the applicant and his ancestors can be significant for the acquisition and loss of German citizenship.
 These can be family events (e.g. birth or marriage) and political or legal developments (e.g. collective naturalization during World War II or the acquisition of foreign citizenship).

-In the determination procedure, German citizenship must be substantiated by means of appropriate documents (civil status documents, proof of residence, etc.) If the test is positive, a nationality card will be issued.
+In the determination procedure, German citizenship must be substantiated by means of appropriate documents (civil status documents, proof of residence, etc.) If this process comes to a successful end, a national ID card will be issued.

 Under certain conditions, foreigners can acquire German citizenship upon application.
 As a rule, the following requirements must be met: